outofmbufs/tokenizer/README.md

     ID = TokenID.INT8         VALUE = 1
     ID = TokenID.INT8         VALUE = 255
     ID = TokenID.INT          VALUE = 500
+    ID = TokenID.INT8         VALUE = 1            # see commentary below
+    ID = TokenID.INT8         VALUE = 0
+    ID = TokenID.INT8         VALUE = 0
-    ID = TokenID.INT          VALUE = 100000
+    ID = TokenID.INT8         VALUE = 0

-This could be made to work (but the regexps would have to be more elaborate so that, for example, '1' doesn't match the '1' in '10').
-It is obviously terribly unweildy and still has problems, e.g., with leading zeros.
-It would be even worse for the INT16 pattern.
+What happened here?
+The digits '1' and '0' matched the INT8 expressions.
+Despite that flaw, this could be made to work, but the regexps will get complicated and there would still have to be 256 TokenMatchInt entries for every possibly INT8 value.
+This would be even worse for the INT16 pattern.

-Instead a TokenMatch subclass can create Tokens with different TokenID values based on internal logic.
+Instead a TokenMatch subclass can create Tokens with different TokenID values based on internal logic, and instead of invoking `TokenMatch.action` method (via super()) it can just make the token itself directly.

-In the base `TokenMatch` class the `action` method accepts an optional keyword argument, `name`, which allows overriding the `tokname` (TokenID) attribute for the created Token.
-Using this feature, a custom `TokenMatchSizedInt` subclass looks like this:
+Thus, for example:

-    class TokenMatchSizedInt(TokenMatch):
+    class TokenMatchSizedInt(TokenMatchInt):
         def action(self, val, loc, tkz, /):
             intval = int(val)
             if intval >= 0 and intval < 256:
-                alttokname = 'INT8'
+                tokname = 'INT8'
             elif intval >= 256 and intval < 65536:
-                alttokname = 'INT16'
+                tokname = 'INT16'
             else:
-                alttokname = None    # or could have said 'INT' return super().action(intval, loc, tkz, name=alttokname)
+                tokname = self.tokname

+            return tkz.Token(self.name2enum(tkz, name=tokname), intval, loc)

-If the value is too big then `alttokname` is None and the base class `action` will return an INT token (because that is what is in the object's `tokname`).
-However, if the converted value meets the criteria for INT8 or INT16 then those TokenIDs will be used.
+If the value is too big then `action` will return an INT token (because that is what is in the object's `tokname`).
+However, if the converted value meets the criteria for INT8 or INT16 then those TokenIDs will be used instead

+Note that method 'name2enum' is provided by the 'TokenMatch' base class; it conveniently turns a string name (like 'INT8') into the corresponding TokenID enum that 'tkz.Token' requires.

 With this subclass, the rules will look like this: